 - All applicants are required to come to IOM wearing their own clean face mask as per the Government’s directives, except children below 2 years old.

 - Avoid coming with facemasks with exhalation valves.

 - If an applicant has been in direct contact with a Covid-19 case, clearance from the public health authority is required.
 If an applicant is experiencing any symptoms related to Coronavirus (e.g. fever, respiratory symptoms, including cough, and shortness of breath), they must first contact their personal physician for testing and management, before scheduling the IOM health assessment appointment.

 - The appointment time must be strictly adhered to in order to implement the recommended social distancing rules.
 Applicants will be not admitted into the IOM compound or allowed around the environs before the appointed time.

-- Accompanying escort will not be granted access into the clinic unless the applicant is a minor (below 18 years old), or over 70 years old or with severe disability.
+- Accompanying escort will not be granted access to the clinic unless the applicant is a minor (below 18 years old), or over 70 years old, or with severe disability.

 - As a precautionary measure and in order to avoid the spread of the novel Coronavirus, all applicants visiting the IOM Migration Health Assessment Centre (MHAC) are required to have a health screening at the entrance, including their body temperature checked, and questionnaire administered before admission into the IOM compound.

 - Applicants with signs or symptoms of Covid-19 upon screening will be requested to contact their personal physician or public health authority and the health assessment will not proceed.
 They will be rescheduled for another day when they have recovered.